-Featured snippets are additional items shown within Google’s search results pages that display content from a website that is deemed relevant for the search query in a prominent position within the results.
+Featured snippets are a type of enhanced SERP feature showing additional items within Google’s search results pages that display content from a website that is deemed relevant for the search query in a prominent position within the results.
 There are several different types of content that can appear within featured snippets, which are covered within our SEO Office Hours notes and round-up of key takeaways below, along with best practice recommendations from Google for achieving them.

 To learn more about search engines, read our introductory guide: How Do Search Engines Work?